tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Datasets.md

       -->
       <kbd><img src="./images/datasetschema.png"  /></kbd>

 5. Next, to configure the dataset we need to give it a name.
-Please name your dataset "Bookings Dataset <your-assigned-number>' and give it the same description
+Please name your dataset "Orders Dataset <your-assigned-number>' and give it the same description

       <!--
       ![Demo](./images/datasetname.png)